Luca Siligardi: Livorno

-In summer 2011 Simone Dell'Agnello and Siligardi were sold to Livorno as part of Francesco Bardi's deal.
+In summer 2011, Simone Dell'Agnello and Siligardi were sold to Livorno as part of Francesco Bardi's deal.
 Both clubs also retained 50% registration rights of the players.
 Siligardi signed a four-year contract.
 In June 2012 Inter acquired Bardi outright, as well as Livorno acquired Dell'Agnello and Siligardi outright.

 Verona

 On 2 July 2015, Siligardi was signed by Hellas Verona.

 Parma

 He signed for Parma on 15 July 2017.

 On 5 October 2020, Siligardi joined Crotone on loan.
 On 1 February 2021, he moved on loan to Reggiana.

 Feralpisalò

 On 29 January 2022, he moved to Feralpisalò.

+SPAL

+On 28 July 2023, Siligardi signed a one-season contract with SPAL.